OpenTreeOfLife/reference-taxonomy/doc/method/sources.md

 ### Taxonomy sources

+We build the present version of OTT from eight sources.
+Five of these are curated online taxonomies : NCBI, GBIF, IRMNG, Index Fungorum, and WoRMS.
+The remaining three are an automatically generation classification based on sequence clustering (SILVA); a family-specific classification based on a published phylogeny (Lamiales); and a set of user-generated taxonomy patches.

 *NCBI Taxonomy.*  The first objective of the Open Tree taxonomy is to align OTUs across phylogenetic studies.
 This need is largely met by using the NCBI taxonomy, since (1) most phylogenies are molecular, (2)